-DENT 114 Dental Radiography II 3 Credits
+DENT-114 Dental Radiography II

-This course provides instruction in the exposure and continued evaluation of dental film using the following methods: bisecting angle, paralleling, of dental film using the following methods: bisecting angle, paralleling, panoramic, chemical, and digital film techniques.
+This course provides instruction in the exposure and continued evaluation of dental film using the following methods: bisecting angle, paralleling, panoramic, chemical, and digital film techniques.
 Further instruction in quality assurance and radiology regulations is addressed.
 Duplication of film technique and rapid processing is also included.
 Two lecture and two laboratory hours per week.
 Prerequisite: DENT 103 Dental Radiography I.